The SEI Initiative on Climate Services

 This SEI Initiative is using weADAPT.org to build an interactive online space that both provides information and guidance relevant to climate services and nurtures an associated community of practice.
 This space is the Using Climate Information theme, which will be updated regularly with publications relevant to the design and delivery of climate services, ongoing activities around climate services, as well as background information on climate science.

-For more detail about the work packages and the relevant case studies please refer to the SEI Climate Services Initiative Brief - download available from the right-hand colum.
+For more detail about the work packages for CSI Phase I and the relevant case studies please refer to the SEI Climate Services Initiative Brief – download available from the right-hand colum.

 Related Projects & Case Studies

-This SEI Initiative will build on case studies and SEI projects from across the world, and from the local to national level.
-The case studies that have been identified so far are detailed below.
+This SEI Initiative built on case studies and SEI projects from across the world, and from the local to national level.
+The case studies identified are detailed below.

 Case studies in industrialized countries will draw on lessons from the HazardSupport project and the recently completed Mistra-SWECIA programme in Sweden.
 The latter involved participatory adaptation research in the Swedish forestry sector.
 HazardSupport, which is ongoing, aims to develop risk-based decision support tools for adaptation to natural hazards in Sweden.
 Lessons from the Mistra-SWECIA programme will particularly inform world relating to communicating climate change.
 As part of this project the Swedish Forest Agency conducted a large communication project called Forestry in a Changing Climate.
 Results from the study will allow the initiative to draw conclusions on how effective climate change communication can change minds and behaviours related to climate risks and adaptation.